SpaceWarpDev/SpaceWarp.Template/README.md

 ## Updating

-To update the template in .NET 7 SDK, run the following command:
+To update the template to the latest version in .NET 7 SDK, run the following command:

 ```console
 dotnet new update
 ```

-When using .NET 6 SDK or earlier, use the following command instead:
+When using .NET 6 SDK, use the following command instead:

 ```console
 dotnet new --update-apply